 Since its inception in 1926, the Scholastic Aptitude Test (SAT) has encountered its fair share of controversy, from a lack of equity to skepticism regarding its validity in predicting a student’s success in college.
 Over the past few years, more and more colleges have announced a test optional or test flexible admissions policy, which does not penalize students who do not submit SAT or ACT scores.
 With the cancellation of three test dates this spring, even more schools are dropping the admissions requirement for SAT or ACT scores, if only temporarily.
 So why should students consider taking the test at all?
 Here’s why.

 Even if all the schools you plan on applying to have adopted test optional policies and you meet the academic requirements, we suggest you still take the SAT or ACT.
 It’s always a good idea to keep your options open, and you don’t have to submit test scores if you don’t want to.
-However, if you do submit scores to a school with a “test blind” policy, your scores will be factored into their admissions decision simply because you submitted your scores.
-If you don’t want scores to be a factor it’s best not to submit them.
+If you have already submitted scores to a test optional school but decide you do not want the SAT or ACT scores factored in to your application, you will need to be sure to select that you are applying test optional in the common app or coalition app.

 In addition to being used for admissions decisions, SAT or ACT scores can influence which scholarships you receive, or even which ones you qualify for.
 If you don’t take the SAT or ACT, your scholarship selection may be limited.
 Since merit based financial aid is determined by academic performance, SAT scores can boost the amount of aid money you receive.
 And with the high cost of a post-secondary education, every little bit helps!